Nash equilibrium seeking for a class of quadratic-bilinear Wasserstein distributionally robust games: Numerical Simulations

-In this section, we reformulate a case study of the distributionally robust game in (\ref{DR_formulation}), under Assumption \ref{function_forms}, as a variational inequality problem and solve it using both aGRAAL and Hybrid-Alg.
-The key difference between these two algorithms is that, unlike aGRAAL, which uses a fixed momentum parameter, Hybrid-Alg employs a variable momentum parameter.
-We believe this is a testimony to the potential of switching the momentum parameter between a small (used in aGRAAL) and a large value, which has a significant impact on convergence speed.
-In particular, having larger, variable momentum parameter in Algorithm \ref{{Hybrid-Alg}2} makes $\bar{x}_k$ closer to the most recent iterate, $x_k$, rather than $\bar{x}_{k-1}$, which allows us to estimate the local Lipschitz constant of the corresponding VI mapping $F$ more precisely compared to aGRAAL.
 For the simulation, the parameters in the problem are generated as follows: Each drawn sample \( \xi_i^{(k_i)} \) is generated from the uniform distribution with support set [0,1], while $P_i$ is given by $P_i(x)=\sum_{i \in \pazocal{N}}a_ix_i$.
 The values $a_i$, and the eigenvalues of $D_i$ in the reformulation (\ref{reformulation_VI}) are randomized.
-Each agent's Wasserstein radius $\varepsilon_i$ is chosen randomly according to the distribution $\varepsilon \cdot U[1,5]$, where $\varepsilon$ takes fixed values in $\{10^{-6}, 10^{-3}, 10^{-2}, 1\}$ and $U[1,5]$ is a uniform discrete distribution with support set \{1,2, \dots, 5\}. \GP{Figure \ref{fig-conv-radii} shows the residual of the corresponding mapping $F$ for the illustrative example for different Wasserstein radii and a fixed number of samples.
+Each agent's Wasserstein radius $\varepsilon_i$ is chosen randomly according to the distribution $\varepsilon \cdot U[1,5]$, where $\varepsilon$ takes fixed values in $\{10^{-6}, 10^{-3}, 10^{-2}, 1\}$ and $U[1,5]$ is a uniform discrete distribution with support set \{1,2, \dots, 5\}.
+Figure \ref{fig-conv-radii} shows the residual of the corresponding mapping $F$ for the illustrative example for different Wasserstein radii and a fixed number of samples.
 We note that the convergence rate of both algorithms is almost linear, which illustrates that, even though the VI mapping can be nonmonotone, fast solutions can be obtained using both algorithms.
 Figure \ref{fig-conv-smp} shows the residual for an increasing number of invividual data for each agent and individual radii per agent.
 The number of each agent's samples for each case study is drawn from a discrete integer distribution in $[10, 20]$, $[40, 60]$ and $[80, 120]$, respectively.
 Note that even if we increase the number of samples, the convergence rate does not change, thus leading to results that scale well with the sample size.
-Finally, Figure \ref{fig-conv-illus} } illustrates how the cost of each agent at the equilibrium is affected by the Wasserstein radii and the number of samples of each agent for 10 different problem instances represented by boxplots.
+Finally, Figure \ref{fig-conv-illus} illustrates how the cost of each agent at the equilibrium is affected by the Wasserstein radii and the number of samples of each agent for 10 different problem instances represented by boxplots.
 In Figure \ref{fig-conv-illus}(a) we consider different radii $\varepsilon_i$ per agent obtained from the distribution $\varepsilon\cdot U[1,5]$, where $\varepsilon\in \{10^{-6}, 10^{-3}, 10^{-2}, 1\}$ to investigate the effect of increasing Wasserstein radii on the cost of each agent; In Figure \ref{fig-conv-illus}(b) the number of samples per agent follows a uniform distribution with support sets $\{[10,20], [40, 50], [80, 120], [200, 300]\}$ per case study to investigate the effect an increasing number of samples has on the cost of each agent.
 We observe that as we increase the value of the radii, the cost functions of each agent are higher representing a more conservative but robust behaviour against distrubutional shifts.
 Finally, for fixed radii, as the number of samples increases, the empirical variance of the costs decreases as well, as a result of a more accurate estimation of the probability distribution, used as \SG{the center of each ambiguity set}.